 Information for students who have been selected to participate in the upcoming field trial can be found here.

 To see the initial results of the 2015 assessment, click here.

-Click on the links below for some examples of the type of maths and science questions that are used in the TIMSS Eight grade (Second Year) assessment.
+For some examples of the type of maths and science questions that were used in the TIMSS 2015 Eight grade (Second Year) assessment please click here.